4 Best Hikes at Schynige Platte (+Map, Info & Tips)

 You can start the hike at the Schynige Platte hotel restaurant, above the summit train station.
 Alternatively, you can hike to Daube after visiting the Alpine Garden.
 It’s a circular hike and you can do it in any direction, but I think it’s nicer to hike clockwise – that way you have splendid views in front of you most of the time.

-We hiked several paths of the Alpine Garden first, then walked back in the direction of the hotel, where we joined the hiking trail to Daube viewpoint.
+We hiked several paths of the Alpine Garden first, then walked back in the direction of the hotel, where we joined the hiking trail to the Daube viewpoint.
 This part of the trail is going uphill and follows the mountain ridge giving you yet another angle and good views of the wide surroundings.
 The scenery here is really nice, but it’s just the beginning…

 Once you reach the Daube viewpoint, you have great 360° views of the entire wide area.
 However, the nicest scenery is actually a bit further in the direction of Oberberghorn, so I really recommend that you do the longer version of this hike – see further below.